zarf-dev/proposals/0021-zarf-values/README.md

 ```
 **When** I deploy the component
 **Then** Zarf will read and decode the Secret into the application chart's Values before rendering it (without requiring an action or a separate component)

+Setting `.database.useInCluster` to `false` skips the lookup so externally provided package Values can be used instead.

 ### Risks and Mitigations